-Twenty-six plant species currently known to occur on the ORR are listed by the state of Tennessee, including the purple fringeless orchid, pink lady's slipper, and Canada lily (Table 2.8).
-Four species (spreading false foxglove, Appalachian bugbane, tall larkspur, and butternut) have been under review for listing at the federal level and were listed under the formerly used "C2" candidate designation.
+Twenty-four plant species, currently known to occur on the ORR, are listed by the state of Tennessee, including the purple fringeless orchid, pink lady's-slipper, and Canada lily (Table 2.9).
+Four species (spreading false-foxglove, Appalachian bugbane, tall larkspur, and butternut) have been under review for listing at the federal level and were listed under the formerly used "C2" candidate designation.

-Whorled mountain mint is found on the ORR. but its taxonomy is uncertain.
-A species of Pycnathemum is also present; it is believed to be Pycnathemum either verticillatum Pycnathemum torrei.
-If the presence of either were confirmed, it would be listed by the state.
-Two additional species listed by the state, Lilium michiganense and Carex oxylepis pubescens), were identified in the past on the ORR; however, they have not been found in recent years.
-Several state-listed plant species currently found on adjacent lands may be present on the ORR as well, although they have not been located.
+Two additional species listed by the state, Michigan and hairy sharp-scaled sedge, were identified in the past on the ORR; however, they have not been found in recent years.
+Several statelisted plant species currently found on adjacent lands may be present on the ORR as well, although they have not been located (Table 2.10).